barrysweeney/1-click-startup/README.md

 ![Visual Studio Code install button](developer/guides-and-posts/summary/assets/vscode-install-button.png)

-We can now search for "vscode" and at this point I like to add to favourites so I can access VS Code from the application drawer
+We can now search for "vscode" and at this point I like to add to favourites, so I can access VS Code from the application drawer

 ![Searching for Visual Studio Code on Ubuntu with the add to favourites option highlighted](developer/guides-and-posts/summary/assets/vscode-favourite.png)